French radiologist captures MRI images and turns them into stunning pieces of art

-These are the MRI-generated images of Dr. Denis Ducreux, a French radiologist, Professor of Neuroradiology at University of Paris-Sud, and head of the Diagnostic Neuroradiology Department at Bicêtre Hospital in France.
+These are the MRI-generated images of Pr.
+Denis Ducreux, a French radiologist, Professor of Neuroradiology at University of Paris-Sud, and head of the Diagnostic Neuroradiology Department at Bicêtre Hospital in France.

 He’s been fascinated by the brain since he was a child, and always wanted to better understand its functions and possibilities.

-“I am amazed by the brain’s beauty, organization, structure, reflecting the universe’s organization,” says Dr. Ducreux.
+“I am amazed by the brain’s beauty, organization, structure, reflecting the universe’s organization,” says Pr.
+Ducreux.
 “The brain is the center of all knowledge, emotions, memories, behavior and creations.”

-As he studied radiology and neurology, he became even more intrigued by the connections and white matter fibers that create limbic bundles within the brain.
+As he studied radiology, physics and neurosciences; he became even more intrigued by the connections and white matter fibers that create limbic bundles within the brain.
 The limbic system is the part of the brain that supports emotion, behavior, motivation, long-term memory and sense of smell.
 It is the center of humans’ emotional lives and is critical in the formation of memories.

 “Limbic bundles are the ‘unconscious’ or ‘instinctive’ freeways of the brain, related to memories, behavior and emotions.
 That’s why all my images are focusing on the limbic system because it’s the center of the unconscious,” he says.

-Dr. Ducreux has been creating artistic renderings from MRI images for 15 years.
-Since 2017, he’s been using the 3T SIGNA Architect MRI system from GE Healthcare to capture the raw MRI images.
+Pr.
+Ducreux has been creating renderings of brain fibers from MRI images for 15 years.
+Since 2017, he’s been creating artistic renderings using the 3T SIGNA Architect MRI system from GE Healthcare to capture the raw MRI images.
 He then processes using BrainAnalyst, a research-use only neuroimaging software he developed that tracks fibers in the brain.

 “SIGNA Architect gave me the possibility to see tiny details in the brain, which enlightened all the images I created.
 Other MRI system failed to do such an impressive imaging of the white matter fibers,” he says.